matveynator/netchan/README.md

 ## Why NetChan

-A common way to speed up a large computation is to split it into smaller independent sequential tasks.
+A common way to make a large computation finish sooner is to split it into smaller independent **sequential tasks**.

 For example, instead of processing one huge range from beginning to end: